 Note that by using the CIDR 0.0.0.0/0 as a remote, you are allowing access from any IP to your compute instance on the port and protocol selected.
-This is often desirable when exposing a web server (eg: allow HTTP and HTTPs access from the Internet), but is insecure when exposing other protocols, such as SSH, Telnet and FTP.
-We strongly recommend you to limit the exposure of your compute instances and services to IP addresses or subnets that are trusted.
+This is often desirable when exposing a web server (eg: allow HTTP and HTTPs access from the Internet), but is insecure when exposing other protocols, such as RDP, SSH, Telnet and FTP.
+We strongly recommend you limit the exposure of your compute instances and services to IP addresses or subnets that are trusted.

-For a windows instance the recommended minimum flavor is c1.c2r2, select this from the list and click “Next”:
+Select this from the list and click “Next”:

-Select the private-net network from the list and click “Next”:
+private-net network from the list and click “Next”:

-Select the first-instance-sg security group from the list and click “Next”:
+first-instance-sg security group from the list and click “Next”:

-No key pair is required for a windows instance, click “Next”:
+No key pair is required for a Windows instance.
+Click “Next”:

-If you do not have an IP allocated, first click on “Allocate IP to Project” to obtain a public IP.
+If an IP address has not yet been allocated, click on “Allocate IP to Project” to obtain a public IP.
 Then, select an IP that is not currently mapped and click on “Associate”: